Solar Energy

 Cross border & Cross domain Smart City Finland Estonia

 The use case has been divided into two parts: in use case 3A the renewable energy potential of a planned development area is considered.
-The use case 3B deals with the optimization of the efficiency of urban expansion using the United Nations Sustainable Development Goal (SDG) indicator 11.3.1 as the measure.
+Use case 3B deals with the optimization of the efficiency of urban expansion using the United Nations Sustainable Development Goal (SDG) indicator 11.3.1 as the measure.

 Renewable Energy Potential

-Solar and wind energy potential of a planned development is evaluated, based on spatial analysis with a rough 3D construction plan, together with the actual geographic model of the target area for City Planning Departments.
+Solar and wind energy potential of planned development is evaluated, based on spatial analysis with a rough 3D construction plan, together with the actual geographic model of the target area for City Planning Departments.

 The planned development has to be available as rough georeferenced 3D volumes with approximate roof models (LoD 2).
 The input datasets for the analysis, available from the GeoE3 platform, on an adequate quality and harmonization level, and with permanent feature IDs for integration of external data:

-- High resolution Digital Elevation Model (DEM)
+– High-resolution Digital Elevation Model (DEM)

 - Digital Surface Model (DSM)